Lekhakarthikeyan/Hybrid-EV-Charging-Project/README.md

 This project presents a hybrid renewable energy-based dynamic charging system for electric vehicles (EVs).
 It integrates solar photovoltaic (PV) and ducted wind energy to enable continuous charging during vehicle motion, reducing dependency on stationary charging stations.

 ## 🚀 Objective
-- To enable on-the-go EV charging using renewable energy
+- To enable on-the-go EV charging using renewable energy.
-- To improve charging efficiency and reliability
+- To improve charging efficiency and reliability.
-- To ensure battery safety using real-time monitoring
+- To ensure battery safety using real-time monitoring.

 ## ⚙️ Technologies Used
 - Solar Photovoltaic System